Health Insurance for Rare Diseases & Coverage | PolicyX

 What are Rare Diseases?

-Rare diseases are medical conditions that affect only a small number of people, maybe 1 in a lakh!
-Thousands of rare diseases have been recognised by doctors and thousands of diseases are not recognised.
+Rare diseases are medical conditions that affect only a small number of people, typically defined as affecting a very small percentage of the population.
+Thousands of rare diseases have been identified by medical professionals, while many remain undiagnosed or poorly understood.
 These diseases can affect any part of the body and occur at any age.
-Rare diseases can be congenital, or genetic.
-Some people are born with these diseases, and sometimes, they may develop it with time.
-For example, Down syndrome can be spotted from birth, while Parkinson's disease usually happens in old age.
-So, nobody knows when these diseases might happen.
-Let us have a look at some of its types.
+Rare diseases can be congenital or genetic; some individuals are born with these conditions, while others may develop them over time.
+For example, Down syndrome is often identified at birth, whereas Parkinson's disease usually manifests in older age.
+The onset can vary significantly.
+Let us explore some common types.

 What are Some Common Types of Rare Diseases?